 During those years, several hundred German settlers were living in Haifa, who were members of a Christian religious group called the Temple Hall, Tempelgesellschaft in German, or as we know them today – Templars.
 Members of this group came to Palestine and sought a place to establish an agricultural colony.

-Some of the Templars who were in Haifa at that time complied with Metzler’s offer bought houses from him in the American colony and moved to Jaffa in homes now called the “German Colony.”
+At that time, some of the Templars in Haifa complied with Metzler’s offer, bought houses from him in the American colony, and moved to Jaffa in homes now called the “German Colony.”

 This building was purchased in 1870 by Ernest Hardge, the son of the Templar leader in Haifa.
 Hardge renovated and expanded the building and opened a new hotel called The Hotel Jerusalem.
 It was one of the best and most luxurious hotels in the city of Jaffa.
 And it had 24 rooms named after biblical figures.

 The next house on the street (Auerbach 8) is Beit Immanuel.